imraisu/imraisu/README.md

 <ul>
   <li>Don't call me "girl" or any simmilar.
 As a trans person, it makes me uncomfortable.</li>
   <li>I <i>may</i> be non-verbal sometimes, though rarely.
 I'll put my status as "Do Not Disturb."</li>
-  <li>You can always interact with me.
-If I'm away or I didn't see the message, whisper to me.</li>
+  <li>Interacting and cuddling is encouraged.
+If I'm away or I didn't see the message, if u sent me one, whisper to me.</li>
+  <li>Please don't kiss me or do the shake head with eyes closed emote to rub.
+You can do kiss and rub if standing up.
+Just don't do it unless you are my partner.</li>
   <li>All my fandoms are listed in my <a href="https://0sonicenjoyer0.straw.page/">straw.page</a>!</li>
 </ul>